 Firebolt is also a decoupled storage and compute architecture that adds storage and query optimizations for 10x better performance and increased efficiency.
-While it does have isolated tenancy like Snowflake, it currently only runs on AWS.
 It also allows SQL to be run against external data formats to support ingestion.
 It also lets you choose any engine node type and number for each engine (cluster.)
+But it currently only runs on AWS.

 Redshift has the oldest architecture with the best options.
 It does not separate storage and compute.
 While it now has RA3 nodes which allow you to scale compute and only cache the data you need locally, all compute still operates together.
 You cannot separate workloads.
 While you can only run Redshift as an isolated workload on AWS, it has the most options on AWS, including the ability to deploy it in your own VPC.

 Firebolt provides the same scalability benefits of a decoupled storage and compute architecture.
 It improves compute efficiency through its optimizations, and by allowing the choice of any sized node and number of nodes for each cluster.
-It also improves write scalability and supports continuous ingestion without requiring partition rewrites for each single write.
+It also improves write scalability and supports continuous ingestion.
 Firebolt also improves network efficiency by only accessing the data ranges needed, not entire partitions.

 Redshift is limited in scale because even with RA3, it cannot distribute different workloads across clusters.
-While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters.
-In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write/upsert throughput.
+While it can scale to up to 10 clusters automatically to support query concurrency, it can only handle a maximum of 50 queued queries across all clusters by default.
+In addition, because it locks at the table level, it is better suited for batch ingestion and limited in its write throughput.

 Firebolt has clearly demonstrated storage and compute optimization, along with indexing, make a big difference in performance.
 Benchmarks by Firebolt, customers and prospects have demonstrated 4-6000x performance gains across a wide range of queries compared to any of the alternatives.
 This comes in part from more efficient storage access, where its F3 format and remote data access only fetches the data needed, not entire partitions.
 Query optimization, combined with extensive indexing also make a big difference as demonstrated through specific query examples of the impact of primary, aggregating and join indexes.
 Choice of any size and number of nodes for each engine helps as well.
 Firebolt also added native semi-structured data support and continuous, low latency ingestion.